-On this blog before, we have discussed the benefits of having a silicone-free thermal pad and why some applications require there to be no silicone in their application.
-Of course, silicone based products can be insidious to applications without immediate obvious side effects.
-In that blog, we discussed thermal gap pads which are conventionally thicker options that were alternatives to silicone based gap pads.
+On this blog before, we have discussed the benefits of having a silicone-free thermal pad, and why some applications require there to be no silicone in their application.
+Of course, silicone-based products can be insidious to applications without immediate obvious side effects.
+In that blog, we discussed thermal gap pads which are conventionally thicker options that were alternatives to silicone-based gap pads.
+In this blog, we will discuss some of the thinner options that are polyester-based.

-What we did not discuss was thinner options that may be an alternative to the Sil-Pad materials.
-Sil-Pads are used in applications that can offer lots of compression via screws, or clips but also require thermal conductivity.
-In addition, these applications given their abundance of compression usually have thinner gaps to fill if any at all.
-There are two types of categories that thin thermal pads are really split up into.
-Non-Electrically Isolating Pads, and Electrically Isolating Pads.
-Non-Electrically Isolating Pads usually include graphite-based pads.
-The other grouping is usually silicone-based pads.
-However, Henkels’ Bergquist offers a polyester based thermal pad that is electrically isolating called Poly-Pad.
-These pads offer a good alternative to silicone based pads such as Sil-Pad.
+Henkels’ Bergquist offers a polyester-based thermal pad that is electrically isolating called Poly-Pad.
+These pads offer a good alternative to silicone-based pads.
 The reinforcement of these pads vary, both fiberglass or polyimide reinforcements are available.
-Fiberglass reinforcement offers a significantly tougher physical properties.
+Fiberglass reinforcement offers significantly tougher physical properties.
 These pads similar to other Sil-Pad offerings have the rating of UL 94 V0.
 Henkels’ Bergquist offers a number of different selections to fit into applications: